Back

 Bio

-Ruth Meinzen-Dick is a Senior Research Fellow in the Natural Resources and Resilience Unit.
+Ruth Meinzen-Dick is a Research Fellow Emeritus in the Director General’s Office.
 She has extensive transdisciplinary research experience in using qualitative and quantitative research methods.
 Her work focuses on two broad (and sometimes interrelated) areas: how institutions affect how people manage natural resources, and the role of gender in development processes.
 This has led her to study land and water policy, property rights, collective action and other governance arrangements, games for experiential learning, and the impact of development interventions, drawing on fieldwork in India, Nepal, Sri Lanka, Bangladesh, Tanzania, Ghana, Kenya, Uganda, and Zimbabwe.

 Ruth is a co-creator of the Women’s Empowerment in Agriculture Index (WEAI) and recipient of the Elinor Ostrom Collective Governance of the Commons 2019 Senior Scholar Award.
 She holds a PhD in development sociology from Cornell University.